-184 4.1.
+186 4.4.
 Final track selection

-Track candidates are required to have four hits, either found directly with the classical CKF method or by combining selected doublets or triplets into quadruplets.
-The track candidates are fitted to straight lines with the least-square method.
-A track candidate is considered matched if it has at least three out of four hits matched to the same particle.
-Figure 8 (left) shows the duplication rate, i.e. the fraction of matched particles that are matched to more than one track candidate, as a function of ξ .
+A final step in the track reconstruction is common to all considered methods.
+Track candidates 187 are required to have four hits , either found directly with the and, as explained in the 188 previous subsections, can be found either with the QUBO approach that combines triplets into 189 quadruplets (see Section 4.1) or by using the classical CKF method or by combining selected 190 doublets or triplets into quadruplets (see Section 4.3) or by employing the QGNN approach that 191 combines doublets into quadruplets (see Section 4.2).
+The track candidates are fitted to straight 192 lines with the least-square method, as the particles propagate through the tracking detector in 193 absence of a magnetic field.
+A track candidate is considered matched if it has at least three out 194 of four hits matched to the same particle.
+Figure 8 (left) shows the duplication rate, i.e. the 195 fraction of matched particles that are matched to more than one track candidate, as a function 196 of ξ .
+The substantially larger duplication rate of the CKF technique is due to this method being 197 a local approach with no knowledge of the overall BX, unlike the QUBO and QGNN-based 198 approaches.
+199